stjeong/docs.ko-kr/docs/machine-learning/how-to-guides/train-model-categorical-ml-net.md

 var catColumns = data.GetColumn<string[]>(mlContext, "CategoricalFeatures").Take(10).ToArray();

-// Build several alternative featurization pipelines. var dynamicPipeline =
+// Build several alternative featurization pipelines. var pipeline =
     // Convert each categorical feature into one-hot encoding independently. mlContext.Transforms.Categorical.OneHotEncoding("CategoricalFeatures", "CategoricalOneHot")
         // Convert all categorical features into indices, and build a 'word bag' of these.
-    .Append(mlContext.Transforms.Categorical.OneHotEncoding("CategoricalFeatures", "CategoricalBag", CategoricalTransform.OutputKind.Bag))
+        .Append(mlContext.Transforms.Categorical.OneHotEncoding("CategoricalFeatures", "CategoricalBag",OneHotEncodingTransformer.OutputKind.Bag))
         // One-hot encode the workclass column, then drop all the categories that have fewer than 10 instances in the train set.
         .Append(mlContext.Transforms.Categorical.OneHotEncoding("Workclass", "WorkclassOneHot"))
-    .Append(new CountFeatureSelector(mlContext, "WorkclassOneHot", "WorkclassOneHotTrimmed", count: 10));
+        .Append(mlContext.Transforms.FeatureSelection.SelectFeaturesBasedOnCount("WorkclassOneHot", "WorkclassOneHotTrimmed", count: 10));

-// Let's train our pipeline, and then apply it to the same data. var transformedData = dynamicPipeline.Fit(data).Transform(data);
+// Let's train our pipeline, and then apply it to the same data. var transformedData = pipeline.Fit(data).Transform(data);

 // Inspect some columns of the resulting dataset. var categoricalBags = transformedData.GetColumn<float[]>(mlContext, "CategoricalBag").Take(10).ToArray();